rails/rails/guides/source/autoloading_and_reloading_constants.md

 The order in which files are eager-loaded is undefined.

-If the `Zeitwerk` constant is defined, Rails invokes `Zeitwerk::Loader.eager_load_all` regardless of the application autoloading mode.
-That ensures dependencies managed by Zeitwerk are eager-loaded.
+During eager loading, Rails invokes `Zeitwerk::Loader.eager_load_all`.
+That ensures all gem dependencies managed by Zeitwerk are eager-loaded too.

 [`config.eager_load`]: configuring.html#config-eager-load